-What follows is a public draft of the investment memo that I intend to use for Earnest’s second fund with as few redactions as possible.
-This is not a invitation to invest; we are currently investing in new companies out of our Fund 1 (now closed) and Earnest Fund 2 does not yet exist.
-This is simply an extension of our experiment in radical transparency beginning with our open-source process designing our funding for bootstrappers investment strategy and Shared Earnings Agreement investment structure.
+What follows is a public draft of the investment memo for Earnest Capital’s second fund with as few redactions as possible.
+This is an extension of our experiment in radical transparency, beginning with our open-source process designing our funding for bootstrappers investment strategy and Shared Earnings Agreement investment structure.

-If this is interesting and you would like to continue following our journey, I’d recommend checking out our For Investors page.
+If this is interesting and you would like to continue following our journey, I’d recommend our For Investors page.
 Feedback, critiques, and discussions are highly encouraged.

-If you’re not familiar with Earnest at all here is a very brief primer on who we are and what we do.
+If you’re not familiar with Earnest, here is a very brief primer on who we are and what we do.
 If you’re already familiar with Earnest, skip to the next section.

 Earnest Capital is a fund launched in 2019.
-We do “funding for bootstrappers” which is a strategy to back founders and businesses that most people would associate with bootstrapping: capital efficient, often focusing on niche markets, balancing growth with sustainability of the business rather than growth at all costs.
+We do “funding for bootstrappers,” which is a strategy to back founders and businesses that most people would associate with bootstrapping: capital efficient, often focusing on niche markets, balancing growth with the sustainability of the business rather than growth at all costs.

-For founders we offer a bootstrapper-aligned financing instrument we created call the Shared Earnings Agreement (SEAL).
-The SEAL retains all the flexibility of other early stage instruments (converting to equity in the event of a next financing equity round or participating in an exit) but also aligns the investor with a strategy of building a profitable ongoing business through a modified profit share arrangement called Shared Earnings.
+For founders, we offer a bootstrapper-aligned financing instrument we created called the Shared Earnings Agreement (SEAL).
+The SEAL retains all the flexibility of other early-stage instruments (converting to equity in the event of a next financing equity round or participating in an exit) and aligns the investor with a strategy of building a profitable ongoing business through a profit share arrangement called Shared Earnings.

-Beyond investing Earnest brings an incredible group of successful founders and operators as mentors who have skin in the game by also being investors in the fund.
-We run a remote community of founders and mentors and also run our fund and investing process entirely remote-first.
+Beyond investing Earnest, brings an incredible group of successful founders and operators as mentors who have skin in the game by being investors in the fund.
+We run a remote community of founders and mentors and run our fund and investing process entirely remote-first.